 In the event that there are duplicate patients in your organization's database, you can mark one or more patient records as duplicates.
-A duplicate patient's record is not accessible from the search fields that are available throughout Dentrix Ascend.
+A duplicate patient's record is not accessible from the search boxes that are available throughout Dentrix Ascend.
 However, you can verify if a patient has duplicates associated with him or her by accessing that patient's record.
 To mark a patient as a duplicate and to change the status from Duplicate to another status, you must have the security right to manage duplicate patients.

 To mark a patient as a duplicate